Quadrangular embeddings of complete graphs and the Even Map Color Theorem (with details): Minimal quadrangulations

 proving that the other graph is not simple. \end{proof}

-Lemma \ref{lem:minquad} is sharp whenever $K_{n-1}$ has a quadrangular embedding $\Phi$ of the appropriate orientability type (as in Theorem \ref{thm:complete}).
+Lemma \ref{lem:minquad} is sharp whenever $K_{n-1}$ has a quadrangular embedding $\Phi$ of the appropriate orientability type (as in Theorems \ref{thm:genusori} and \ref{thm:genusnon}).
 Adding a new vertex of degree $2$ adjacent to two opposite vertices of a face of $\Phi$ yields a quadrangular embedding of a graph obtained from $K_n$ by deleting $n-3$ edges, but this is not minimal.

-We can now apply Lemma \ref{lem:minquad} to Lemmas \ref{lem:graphical} and \ref{lem:graphicalnon}, and to Theorems \ref{thm:orient} and \ref{thm:nonorientgs}.
-The orientable case of Corollary \ref{cor:minquadgs} is due to Lawrencenko \cite[Theorem 2]{SL}.
+We can now apply Lemma \ref{lem:minquad} to Lemmas \ref{lem:compk2ori} and \ref{lem:compk2non}, and to Theorems \ref{thm:compk4ori} and \ref{thm:compk4non}.
+The orientable case of Corollary \ref{cor:minquadgs} is due to Lawrencenko \cite[Theorem 2]{L13}.

 \begin{corollary} Let $k$ and $p$ be integers with $k \ge 4$ and $0 \le p \le k/4-1$.
-Suppose $G$ is obtained from $K_k$ by deleting at most $p$ edges.
+Suppose $G$ is obtained from $K_k$ by deleting $p$ edges.
 Then $\double{G}$ has both orientable and nonorientable quadrangular embeddings that are minimal.
 Thus, minimal quadrangulations of the orientable surface of genus $k(k-3)/2-p+1$ and of the nonorientable surface of genus $k^2-3k-2p+2$ have order $2k$. \end{corollary}

 \begin{proof} Deleting $p$ edges from $K_k$ does not create isolated vertices or destroy all cycles.
-Thus, by Lemmas \ref{lem:graphical} and \ref{lem:graphicalnon}, $\double{G}$ has orientable and nonorientable quadrangular embeddings.
+Thus, by Lemmas \ref{lem:compk2ori} and \ref{lem:compk2non}, $\double{G}$ has orientable and nonorientable quadrangular embeddings.
 These have order $2k$, and are minimal by Lemma \ref{lem:minquad} since we get $\double{G}$ by deleting $k+4p \le 2k-4$ edges from $K_{2k}$.
-Observation \ref{obs:quadedges}(i) gives the genera of the surfaces. \end{proof}
+We compute the genera of the surfaces from $m = 2n-2\ec(\Si)$. \end{proof}